Quasiperiodic circuit quantum electrodynamics: results

-due to the quantization condition between charge and phase, $\bigl[\widehat{\varphi}, \widehat{N}\bigr] = i$.
+due to the quantization condition between charge and phase, $\bigl[\widehat{\varphi}, \widehat{N}\bigr] = \mathrm{i}$.

-The model, Eq.~\eqref{eq:AA}, at $E_C = 0$ corresponds to the AA model and $E_C >0$ adds a quadratic trapping potential, which is qualitatively similar to an ultra-cold atom realization of the AA model~\cite{RoatiInguscio2008,Luschen:2018aa,Wang:2022aa}.
-It is well known that for $E_C \ll E_S$, this trapping potential induces finite size effects, in particular a rounding out of the transition, but the wave functions for $E_J \gg E_S$ ($E_J \ll E_S$) qualitatively retain their delocalized (Anderson localized) characteristics~\cite{Modugno2009}.
-On the other hand, of course, once $E_C \gg E_S$ the AA physics is lost.
+The model, Eq.~\eqref{eq:AA}, at $E_\text{C} = 0$ corresponds to the Aubry-Andr\'e (AA) model and $E_\text{C} >0$ adds a quadratic trapping potential, which is qualitatively similar to an ultra-cold atom realization of the AA model~\cite{RoatiInguscio2008,Luschen:2018aa,Wang:2022aa}.
+In the absence of the potential ($E_\text{C}=0$) the AA model is exactly solvable with a delocalized phase for $E_\text{S}<E_\text{J}$, an Anderson localized phase for $E_\text{S}>E_\text{J}$, and all the eigenstates are critical at the (self dual) critical point $E_\text{S}=E_\text{J}$.
+It is has been shown that for $E_\text{C} \ll E_\text{S}$, this trapping potential induces finite size effects, in particular a rounding out of the transition, but the wave functions for $E_\text{J} \gg E_\text{S}$ ($E_\text{J} \ll E_\text{S}$) qualitatively retain their delocalized (Anderson localized) characteristics~\cite{Modugno2009}.
+It is worthwhile emphasizing that Anderson localization only occurs for irrational $\lambda$: Otherwise, the $E_\text{S}$-term merely introduces a `superlattice width', a rescaled (larger) lattice spacing, which in turn implies delocalized Bloch waves living in an appropriately rescaled (smaller) Brillouin zone.
+On the other hand, of course, once $E_\text{C} \gg E_\text{S}$ the AA physics is lost.
 However, as illustrated in Fig.~\ref{fig:negative-capacitances} above, with the help of negative capacitances (e.g. realized with the polarizer concept outlined above), we can also tune the relative energy scales to minimize the impact of the trap.

 In this system, Anderson localization will manifest itself in the form of charge localization.
 This effect could be probed in a number of ways, e.g. by initializing the circuit in a given charge state, and subsequently measuring the dispersion (or lack thereof) in charge space as a function of time.
 We here choose to compute a related, but even simpler quantity.
 Namely, we assume that the system is prepared in the ground state, and compute the quantum charge fluctuations associated with it.
 Here, charge localization manifests very simply as